wangziqi2013/wangziqi2013.github.io/_posts/2018-06-16-Footprint-Caching.markdown

 a high hit rate while reduces the bandwidth requirement of ordinary page based caching.
 In the following sections we will present a design in which footprint caching is integrated into tagless DRAM cache in order to solve the over-fetching problem.

+Tagless DRAM cache emerges as on-die DRAM now becomes available on commercial hardware.
+On-die DRAM typically has lower access latency compared with the main memory DRAM, but has less capacity.
+To make the best use of it without overburdening the OS with complicated memory allocation and scheduling problem, hardware designers have proposed to dedicate the extra hundreds MBs or even few GBs of storage to serving as an L4 cache.